Alfresco/docs-alfresco/salesforce/2.1/using/troubleshoot.md

 To resolve this issue, remove the canvas app from the Classic UI page layout and follow the instructions to [Set up the App for use in Lightning]({% link salesforce/2.1/install/index.md %}#addappusinglightningcomponent).

-## "Oops, there was an error rendering Canvas application..."
+## Receive error message about rendering Canvas application

 ```text
 Oops, there was an error rendering Canvas application [Alfresco_for_Salesforce].Canvas can not locate an installed canvas app with the namespace [] and API name [Alfresco_for_Salesforce].
 ```

-To resolve this, The Canvas app is not correctly configured if you attempt to:
+To resolve this, the Canvas app is not correctly configured.